 Do you sell your pastry anywhere?

 No, not regularly.
 However, I am always open to special events like the ´Greenhouse Pop up Dinner` that I joined and made the dessert (a little Rhubarb Religieuse) for.
-Or the special christmas cookies I made for Hermès this year.
+Or the special christmas cookies I made for Hermès.